StronglyTypedSolutions/vikid.net/docs/en/concepts/fundamentals.md

 - `an extra live should be given` the moment the `score` goes above the `nextExtraLiveScore`
 - `lives` starts at `3` and is incremented when an `extra live must be given`.

-Here's the real ViKiD program, that raises the `kaboom` event every second, and also converts the `score` and `lives` into a text `string`
+Here's the real ViKiD program, that raises the `kaboom` event every second:

 ```vikid-script
 𝕍i𝕂i𝔻 v0.7-657-g990cc30c2e38 s21